 Bryant & May had a productive capacity of over 90 billion matches and over 100,000 miles of wax vestas and tapers per annum by 1909.
 The Litherland factory employed around 1,000 people.

 Moreland & Son of Gloucester, manufacturer of England’s Glory matches, was acquired in 1913.

-Bryant & May employed 3,500 workers in January 1921.
-The company produced 95 billion matches every year.
+Bryant & May employed 3,500 workers by 1921.

-In 1971 Bryant & May had around 55 percent of the British match market.
-However the market was declining, and factory closures were to prove inevitable.
+Bryant & May held around 55 percent of the British match market in 1971.
+However the market was in decline, and factory closures were to prove inevitable.
 The Bow factory closed with the loss of 250 jobs in 1971.
 British Match entered into disposable lighter production as matchstick sales declined.

-British Match employed 12,200 people, including 4,600 in the United Kingdom.
+British Match employed 12,200 people in 1973, including 4,600 in the United Kingdom.

-The Gloucester factory was closed in 1975.
+The Gloucester match factory was closed in 1975.